PeggyJV/testnets/zinfandel/docs/systemd.md

 ## `/etc/systemd/system/orchestrator.service`

-> NOTE: The orchestrator requires some arguments from the key generation step later in the setup.
-The cosmos-key and ethereum-key argument will be names of private keys from the keystore we will be creating.
+> NOTE: The cosmos-key and ethereum-key arguments are referencing keys we will be creating at a later step.

 ```
 [Unit]